-Yamaguchi Masato (b.
+Yamaguchi Makoto (b.
 1978) is a sixth-generation Seto ceramic artist who is facing the challenge of bringing his family’s tradition into the present; quite frankly he’s succeeding brilliantly with a large following here in Japan and not beginning to see that begin overseas as well.
 This Oribe… More